 Except for Sonoma State University, there are currently no other Phase II Small MS4 permittees in the Russian River Watershed designated as Non-traditional MS4s.
 However, other regional water boards have identified special districts that own and/or operate within transportation corridors as non-traditional MS4s needing coverage under the Phase II MS4 Permit, in recognition that these are sources of trash and human waste from homeless encampments entering MS4s and watercourses.
 Examples of special districts regulated as non-traditional MS4s include, AMTRAK, Bay Area Rapid Transit (BART), and CalTrain.

 Pathogens in Urban Storm Water Systems was prepared by Urban Water Resources Research Council (UWRRC 2014).
 The report describes potential sources of fecal bacteria in urbanized areas (areas within MS4 boundaries) to include SSOs, illicit discharges to storm sewer systems (e.g., power washing), failing OWTS, wastewater treatment plants, urban wildlife, domestic pets, and agriculture.
 Further, the report found fecal indicator bacteria concentrations in wet weather discharges from urban MS4s orders of magnitude above primary contact recreation standards.
 Storm water samples are collected by the City of Santa Rosa, the County of Sonoma, the Town of Windsor, the City of Rohnert Park, the City of Cotati, and the City of Sebastopol as a requirement of the Phase I MS4 permit to implement an outfall monitoring program.
 These single samples cannot be directly assessed with the Basin Plan water quality objective for fecal coliform bacteria which requires 5 samples collected in a 30-day period.
 However, the fecal coliform concentrations measured in Santa Rosa Creek during storm events range from 170 – 5,000,000 MPN/100 mL.
-These very high concentrations supplement other evidence that Santa Rosa Creek is impaired due to high bacterial loads, especially during wet weather.
+These very high concentrations supplement other evidence that Santa Rosa Creek is impaired/polluted due to high bacterial loads, especially during wet weather.

 Additionally, the wet weather measurements of E. coli and enterococci bacteria concentrations draining from developed and sewered areas described in Section 6.2 were much higher than the U.S. EPA (2012) criteria and the state water quality objectives.
 E. coli bacteria concentration measurements showed a geometric mean of 5,372 MPN/100 mL, as compared to the numeric target of 100 MPN/100 mL.
 Enterococci bacteria concentrations measurements showed a geometric mean of 6,860 MPN/100 mL, as compared to the numeric target of 30 MPN/100 mL.
 These results confirm that municipal storm water draining from developed and sewered areas is an existing source of pathogens as measured by fecal indicator bacteria.